Wawel Castle Tours

 What are the opening hours for wawel castle?

 Wawel castle is open Monday 10:00–16:00 and Tuesday through Sunday 09:00–17:00.
-Last entry for the main Castle exhibitions is 60 minutes before closing.
+Hours may be reduced on certain public holidays, so check the official site at wawel.krakow.pl/en before your visit.

 How much do wawel castle tickets cost?